williamge/scala-list/README.md

 scala-list
 ==========

-A simple reimplementation of a 'ls'-esque program made in Scala
+A simple implementation of a 'ls'-esque program made in Scala